 ESnet is also looking for ways of advancing network architecture.
 As Flint writes, “Researchers have used it to explore virtual network circuits called ‘Oscars,’ which can be used to create complex networks without complex hardware changes.

-NASA’s is taking its first step towards next- generation of Internet Speed which will be known as Space Internet.
-Laser Communication Relay demonstration (LCRD) will operate in Laser Communications.
-It could enable much higher data rates for connections between spacecraft and Earth, such as scientific data downlink and astronaut communications.
-It is the next step of using Optical communications for both near Earth and Space missions.
+NASA’s is taking its first step towards the next- generation of Internet Speed which will be known as Space Internet.
+Laser Communication Relay Demonstration (LCRD) will operate in Laser Communications.
+It could enable much higher data rates for connections between spacecraft and Earth, such as scientific data downlink and astronaut communications, the next step of using Optical communications for both near Earth and Space missions.
 It encodes data onto a beam of light, which is then transmitted between spacecraft and eventually to Earth terminals.
 This network will be 10 to 100 times faster than the current Radio Frequency networks.
 Laser Communication Systems are much smaller than the Radio Frequency Instruments, making the spacecraft communication systems to have compact size, less weight and power requirements.
-This mission is built upon Lunar Laser Communication Demonstration (LLCD), which was a very successful pathfinder mission in 2013.
+This mission is built upon Lunar Laser Communication Demonstration (LLCD), which was a very successful Pathfinder mission in 2013.